wp-plugins/crayon-syntax-highlighter/readme.txt

 1. Different themes and Live Preview under Settings > Crayon.

 == Changelog ==

+= 1.4.3 =
+* Fixed a bug that caused the help info to remain visible after settings submit

 = 1.4.2 =
 * Huge overhaul of Crayon detection and highlighting